adelarsq/ignored_files.vim/README.md

 ## Config

-- `ignored_filetypes` global variable can be used on plugins that you want to file for specific filetypes.
+- `ignored_filetypes` global variable can be used on plugins that you want to ignore for specific filetypes.
-- `ignored_buffertypes` global variable can be used on plugins that you want to file for specific buffer types.
+- `ignored_buffertypes` global variable can be used on plugins that you want to ignore for specific buffer types.
+- `ignored_buffernames` global variable can be used on plugins that you want to ignore for specific buffer names.

 ## Supported Configs